Swiss voters reject bid to curb EU freedom of movement | DW | 27.09.2020

-The referendum's proponents warned of "uncontrolled and excessive immigration" if EU freedom of movement rules weren't scrapped.
-Almost two-thirds of voters rejected the plan, a result the EU called a "positive signal."
+A populist party in Switzerland had warned of "uncontrolled and excessive immigration" if EU freedom of movement stayed in place.
+Almost two-thirds of voters rejected their plan, with Brussels praising the outcome.

 Swiss voters on Sunday overwhelmingly rejected a proposal to limit the free movement of people and immigration from the European Union.